 Trump Declines To Say Whether He Has Full Confidence In Flynn

-The White House is "evaluating the situation" when it comes to National Security Adviser Michael Flynn, according to White House Press Secretary Sean Spicer.
+The White House is "evaluating the situation" when it comes to national security adviser Michael Flynn, according to White House press secretary Sean Spicer.

 An hour earlier, a senior Trump adviser, Kellyanne Conway, said on MSNBC that President Trump continues to have the "full confidence" in Flynn.

-Notably, however, President Trump declined to endorse Flynn.
+Notably, however, Trump declined to endorse Flynn.
 When asked by White House reporters in a scrum in the West Wing if he had "full confidence" in Flynn, Trump deferred to a statement to come, possibly Monday night.

 JUST IN: Gen. Flynn "does enjoy the full confidence of" Pres.
 Trump, Kellyanne Conway tells @MSNBC. https://t.co/Wdk532l0Ai— NBC Nightly News (@NBCNightlyNews) February 13, 2017